tests-always-included/metalsmith-data-loader/README.md

 | !file.yaml            | models/file.yaml         | Resolved from the `directory`, not source folder    |
 | !../file.yaml         | file.yaml                | Can load items from outside the models `directory`. |

+You can play with the [example repository][example] to get a better handle on how the plugin works.

 Development
 -----------